sdthompson1/babylon/fuzzing/README.md

 # Future directions

-At the moment, the lexer and parser have been fuzz tested reasonably thoroughly, meaning that the C and Isabelle implementations of these stages should give fairly consistent results.
+At the moment, the lexer, parser and renamer have been fuzz tested reasonably thoroughly, meaning that the C and Isabelle implementations of these stages should give fairly consistent results.
 The logical next step is to implement further compiler stages on the Isabelle side (up to and including typechecking) and carry out further fuzz testing to ensure that these are consistent with the C implementation.

 After that, the plan would be to fill out the rest of the Isabelle implementation, including compiler and verifier stages (similar to